 Yuri Dolgorukiy ran Suzdal principality after Monomakh.
 Learn about his ‘founding’ Moscow in Moscow City Tour.
 He called Suzdal a capital town and placed his residence in neighbouring Kideksha.
 During the Suzdal tour you will be able to visit the oldest church of North Eastern Rus there.
 He also took a waterway along the Kamenka River till Suzdal under his control.
-After frequent enemy invasions and local uprisings he built ramparts around Suzdal which have survived.
+After frequent enemy invasions and local uprisings he built ramparts around Suzdal which have survived and which you'll see during Suzdal Tour.
 Merchants and craftsmen started to come to Suzdal.

-Then Suzdal nobility asked Andrey Bogolyubsky to be the prince of Suzdal.
-He moved the capital of the principality from Suzdal and built an amazing monastery and church which we usually visit during the Suzdal Tour.
+Then Andrey Bogolyubsky moved the capital of the principality from Suzdal and built an amazing monastery and church which we usually visit during the Suzdal Tour.

 Mongol-Tartar invasion of 1237-1238 didn’t pass over Suzdal.
 Mongol hordes raided Suzdal.
 Suzdal was burnt and plundered; almost all citizens of Suzdal were killed or captured.
 In 1257 Suzdal was laid under tribute.
 In those years Suzdal became a centre of religious life.